danmasta/lo/docs/docs/about.md

 Most utility libraries answer "what is this object?" by probing the object's shape.
 Does it have a `.length`, a `.then`, a `Symbol.iterator`?
 That is called duck-typing.
 It works, but it's not inherently correct: a plain object with a `then` method looks like a promise, an object with a numeric `length` looks like an array, and cross-realm values slip through `instanceof`.

 Lo takes the opposite approach.
 Types are identified **nominally** (by the identity of their prototype and constructor) and resolved against a table of known types.
-This makes type checks both fast (a map lookup) and accurate (a `Set` is a `Set`, never something that merely resembles one).
+This makes type checks both fast (a map lookup) and accurate (only a real `Set` can return the `Set` descriptor, never something that merely resembles one).

 ### Capabilities without guessing

-Nominal identity alone can't answer "can I iterate this object?" or "does this value support `for await...of`?"
+Nominal identity alone can't answer questions like "can I iterate this object?", or "does this value support `for await...of`?".
 Those questions are genuinely about structure.
 Rather than fall back to duck-typing, Lo records those structural facts **once**, as flags on each type descriptor, derived from the prototype at registration time.
 You get the accuracy of nominal typing and the flexibility of structural queries, without paying the cost or the ambiguity of probing values at call time.

 ### Lightweight and deterministic